 'Padding' name-value pair argument.
-Padding is rows or columns of
+Padding is values

-output size of the layer.
+can control the output size of the layer.

 This image shows a 3-by-3 filter scanning through the input with padding of size 1.
 The lower map represents the input and the upper map represents the output.